What is a Patient Information Leaflet and why is it useful?

 Driving and using machines

 Trazodone Capsules contain lactose.
-If you have been told that you cannot digest or tolerate some sugars, talk to your doctor before taking trazodone.
+If you have been told by your doctor that you have an intolerance to some sugars, contact your doctor before taking this this medicine.

 3. HOW TO TAKE TRAZODONE